 But a consultant is good for more than just recommendations.

 Using their existing connections with security vendors, they can help you hand-select the equipment and tactics that will best fit your property’s unique needs.
-They can also connect you to a vetted installer.
+They can also connect you to a vetted security system installer.

 Usually, you should hire physical security consultants if you want to restructure your existing security systems from the top down.
 But that can be expensive.